IMD business school for management and leadership courses

 • Which companies are more proactive learners?

-• Which companies would rather exploit near term opportunities than explore capabilities that have less immediate pay off?
+• Which companies would rather exploit near-term opportunities than explore capabilities that have less immediate payoff?

 • Which companies are more committed to embracing digital trends?

 This approach follows a long history of research from the academic management literature.
-We also compare the scores between companies in each calendar quarter is to ensure a fair baseline as companies face the similar circumstances at the same point in time.
+We also compare the scores between companies in each calendar quarter to ensure a fair baseline as companies face similar circumstances at the same point in time.

-What constitutes a Future-Ready Business?
+What constitutes a future-ready business?

 At IMD, our researchers focus on measures that have been shown to fuel innovation, and in turn, investment in the digital tools and talents that create and maintain brands that everyone can love.
-To make sure you can have future-ready business, you may be best suited joining the likes of TeslaAlphabet, and Lululemon, all of whom scored a perfect 100 on our weighted scorecard and definitively proved they are future-ready companies.
+To make sure you can have future-ready business, you may be best suited to joining the likes of TeslaAlphabet, and Lululemon, all of whom scored a perfect 100 on our weighted scorecard and definitively proved they are future-ready companies.

 With all these factors in mind, is your organization one of the companies of the future?